NovaUniverse/NovaUniverse.py/README.md

 - ### The Interface
     The easiest way to retrieve data from the Nova api using NovaUniverse.py is by using the interfaces available to you.
 As of December 2022, this api wrapper covers most of the api's endpoints with an interface.

-    These are interfaces and a quick showcase on how to use them.
+    Here's a quick showcase on how to use them.

     - Getting Discord Stats.